 Replacing piles of invoices and purchase orders with a portal for vendors to electronically submit their documents and letting technology like AI crunch the numbers on the backend is more than just bits winning over atoms.
-Taking advantage of this type of technology almost instantly streamlines the entire purchase-to-payment (P2P) workflow beyond Accounts Payable automation:
+Taking advantage of this type of technology almost instantly streamlines the complete purchase-to-payment (P2P) workflow beyond Accounts Payable automation.
+Digital transformation:

-- Digital transformation saves significant amounts of time and money.
+- Saves significant amounts of time and money.

-- Digital transformation feeds valuable insights to the entire company about cash flow and cash management.
+- Feeds valuable insights to the entire company about cash flow and cash management.

-- Digital transformation provides actionable intelligence about the overall health of your supply chain.
+- Provides actionable intelligence about the overall health of your supply chain.

-- Digital transformation becomes the driver for cultural change, encouraging employees and entire teams to try out experiments that benefit them and the business as a whole.
+- Becomes the driver for cultural change, encouraging employees and entire teams to try out initiatives that help both them and the business.

 Digital Transformation Saves Time and Money

-Using advanced technologies like smart data extraction and AI powered by machine learning to digitally transform the way you process your invoices you are able to save a significant amount of time eliminating the manual data entry task from the traditional Account Payable workflow.
+Using advanced technologies like smart data extraction and AI powered by machine learning to digitally transform the way you process your invoices saves a significant amount of time by eliminating the manual data entry portion from the traditional Account Payable workflow.
 For example, with a cloud-based solution like Yooz, you can take digital transformation to another level by eliminating paper completely.
 Scan or email in the invoices from your vendors and suppliers and they are automatically stored digitally in the cloud while the smart technology gets to work properly filing away all the information on those documents.
 You can shave off hours of time from your process and get rid of filing cabinets worth of paper.

 Digital Transformation Provides Valuable Insights into Your Business

-When you digitally transform your entire Accounts Payable process with Yooz you are able to gain valuable visibility throughout your invoice processing and payment workflow as well as real-time metrics and reporting on the state of your Accounts Payable.
-You can use this insight to inform the entire company about the cash flow and cash management your business is doing.
-It also provides actionable intelligence into the health and efficiency of your entire Accounts Payable process and supply chain.
+When you digitally transform your end-to-end Accounts Payable process with Yooz you can gain valuable visibility throughout your invoice processing and payment workflow as well as real-time metrics and reporting on the state of your Accounts Payable.
+You can use this insight to inform any area in the company about the cash flow and cash management your business is doing.
+It also provides actionable intelligence into the health and efficiency of the complete Accounts Payable process and supply chain.

 Digital Transformation Drives Cultural Change

 Digital transformation in any area of your business can be the driving force or spark for cultural change, not just within that department but the entire organization.
-Efficiency and improvements to the manual tasks associated with their jobs can encourage and empower employees to try new value-added tasks and projects that benefit both their roles personally but also their team and the business as a whole.
+Efficiency and improvements to the manual tasks associated with their jobs can encourage and empower employees to try new value-added tasks and projects that benefit both their roles personally but also their team and the business.
 Improving the daily experience for employees drives up morale and incentivizes teams to perform better overall.

 Digital Transformation is Just the Beginning

 And, finally, in times like these when uncertainty looms big, digital transformation can be a catalyst to become leaner and focus on the things that add value and make a business more resilient.
 It starts with small steps like being able to process invoices and initiate payments even when no one’s at the regular office and instead review and approve new documents on a mobile device from anywhere.
-And it goes all the way to finally convincing top executives that the Accounts Payable function has immense strategic value that marketing, HR and other departments can profit from too.
+And it goes all the way to finally convincing top executives that the Accounts Payable function has immense strategic value that marketing, human resources, and other departments can profit from as well.

 Who knows, the secret of digital transformation may become apparent to everyone in your company the day you no longer handle paper invoices or limited to completing accounts payable tasks from your office chair.
 Dare to be in camp one and be a change leader who is proactive rather than reactive to the effects of technology.
-Let the digital transformation of your invoice and payment processing workflows be just the beginning of big changes in your organisation.
+The applications are endless and the improvement to service immediate: let the digital transformation of your invoice and payment processing workflows be just the beginning of big changes in your organisation.